Saturating the Maximum Success Probability Bound for Noiseless Linear Amplification using Linear Optics: Introduction

 A general definition for an amplifier is a device which increases the amplitude of a signal.
 The most well-known types are electronic amplifiers, which act on current or voltage; through transistors, they played an important central role in the recent digital technology revolution.
 A more recent type are quantum amplifiers, which act on quantum states; it remains to be seen whether or not they will play a similar role in the upcoming quantum technology revolution.
 In this respect, it is important to properly investigate what is actually physically achievable using quantum amplifiers.

 In this paper we will consider quantum amplifiers that perform the best quality amplification.
-To understand the properties that such an amplifier would satisfy, consider a scenario where we want to amplify a coherent state $|\alpha\rangle$ with $|\alpha|^2$ average photons of energy.
+To understand the properties that such an amplifier would satisfy, consider a scenario where we want to amplify a coherent state $|\alpha\rangle$ with $\alpha$ complex amplitude.
 Recall that coherent states have minimum noise profiles according to the uncertainty principle.
 A noiseless amplifier with gain $g\in(0,\infty)$ should produce another coherent state $|g\alpha\rangle$ since it introduces no extra noise.
 Furthermore, a noiseless linear amplifier (NLA) can do this without any prior knowledge of $\alpha$; in other words, it acts like the operator $g^{a^\dagger a}$, since $g^{a^\dagger a}|\alpha\rangle \propto |g\alpha\rangle$.

 This NLA operation is so powerful that it was believed to be impossible in the past~\cite{heffner1962fundamental}.
 However, it is possible to make probabilistic NLAs~\cite{ralph2009nondeterministic}, with a success probability bound $\mathbb{P}_\text{b}$ shown by the dashed black lines in Fig.~\ref{fig:probability}(a).
 Intuitively, this is because using $|g\alpha\rangle$ with $g\geq 1$ and a balanced beam-splitter one can produce up to $g^2$ clones of an unknown $|\alpha\rangle$~\cite{fiuravsek2004optimal}, as shown for $g=\sqrt{2}$ in Fig.~\ref{fig:probability}(b).
 Therefore, to ensure that the no-cloning theorem~\cite{wootters1982single,dieks1982communication} isn't violated we require no extra clones are produced on average $g^2\mathbb{P}_\text{b} = 1$; this gives us the no-cloning bound $\mathbb{P}_\text{b}(g\geq1) = g^{-2}$~\cite{mcmahon2014optimal}.
 One can apply the reverse logic and the no-deleting theorem~\cite{kumar2000impossibility} to produce the bound $\mathbb{P}_\text{b}(g\leq1) = g^2$ for deamplification.
 Note that there exists more formal methods of deriving this bound, such as via quantum state discrimination~\cite{pandey2013quantum}.